-The remarkable feature of this period is the oversupply of shipping services.
-After the U.S. housing market collapsed in 2007 with the revelation of the subprime mortgage crisis among ﬁnancial institutions, transport volume growth slowed.
-Then, following the bankruptcy of Lehman Brothersthe following year, the shipping demand for containerized cargo began to decline.
-On the other hand, along with the increase in the number of vessels, the size of the vessels also dincreased in order to reduce the transportation cost per container.
-This encouraged the expansion of service supply and deteriorated the supply-demand balance year by year.
-For example, Matsuda et al. (2022) show that, compared with 1986, the volume of containerized cargo transport was 723% in 2007 and 1047% in 2016.
-On the other hand, the tonnage of container shipsincreased from 944% in 2007 to 1784% in 2016.
+A remarkable feature of this period was the oversupply of shipping services.
+After the U.S. housing market collapsed in 2007 with the revelation of the subprime mortgage crisis among financial institutions, transport volume growth slowed.
+Following the bankruptcy of Lehman Brothers in the following year, shipping demand for containerized cargo began to decline.
+On the other hand, with an increase in the number of vessels, the size of the vessels also increases to reduce the transportation cost per container.
+This encouraged the expansion of service supply and deteriorated the supply-demand balance annually.
+For example, Matsuda et al. (2022) showed that, compared with 1986, the volume of containerized cargo transport was 723% in 2007 and 1047% in 2016.
+However, the tonnage of container ships has increased from 944% in 2007 to 1784% in 2016.
 The oversupply of shipping services was the root cause of the market downturn in the late 2010s and was associated with falling freight rates to a competitive level.
 As a result, container shipping ﬁrms chose to merge in order to survive the tough shipping market.

-Mergers and acquisitions have also made ﬁsigniﬁcant progress since 2014.
-In that year, Hapag-Lloyd’s acquisition of CSAV, Hamburg Sud’s acquisition of CCNI, and CMA-CGM’s acquisition of German shipping line ODPR were announced.
-In 2015, CMA-CGM’s’s acquisition of NOL and the acquisition of the container shipping divisions ofCOSCO Group and China Shipping Group.
-In 2016, Hapag-Lloyd’s acquisition of UASC and Maersk’s acquisition of Hamburg Sud were announced, and in Japan, NYK, MOL and KLINE announced the integration of their liner shipping divisions in 2016.
+Mergers and acquisitions have made significant progress since 2014.
+That year, Hapag-Lloyd’s acquisition of CSAV, Hamburg Sud’s acquisition of CCNI, and CMA-CGM’s acquisition of the German shipping line ODPR were announced.
+In 2015, CMA-CGM acquired the NOL and container shipping divisions of the COSCO Group and China Shipping Group.
+In 2016, Hapag-Lloyd’s acquisition of UASC and Maersk’s acquisition of Hamburg Sud were announced, and in Japan, NYK, MOL, and KLINE announced the integration of their liner shipping divisions in 2016.
 The end of August 2016 also saw the ﬁrst bankruptcy of a major shipping company (Hanjin Shipping) since the formation of alliances.
-Restructuring in the 2010s has been signiﬁcant in scale, with the number of eight container shipping companies were bankrupt or merged between 2015 and 2018.
+Restructuring in the 2010s has been signiﬁcant in scale, with eight container shipping companies bankrupt or merged between 2015 and 2018.

 Table 3: Merger list: HB (2006–2022)